tfpf/gui-password-manager/README.md

 * `Master.bin` contains the hashed passphrase.
 * `Slave.bin` contains the encrypted passwords.

+I should clarify that these file names were inspired by master-slave flip-flops.

 # Usage

 ### The Easy Way (run pre-built binaries)